#414) Woodstock (1970)

 - Despite the film’s success, Michael Wadleigh would not direct another film until 1981’s “Wolfen” starring Albert Finney.
 Since then, Wadleigh’s only other film ventures have been related to “Woodstock”.

-Listen to This: Many of the artists featured in the film are also in the National Recording Registry: Joan Baez (for her self-titled album), The Who (“My Generation”), Arlo Guthrie (“Alice’s Restaurant”), Jimi Hendrix (“Are You Experienced?”), Sly and the Family Stone (“Stand!”), and Santana (“Abraxas”).
-Shockingly, the NRR has not inducted Janis Joplin, CSN&Y, or Jefferson Airplane.
+Listen to This: Many of the artists featured in the film are also in the National Recording Registry: Joan Baez (for her self-titled album), The Who (“My Generation”), Arlo Guthrie (“Alice’s Restaurant”), Janis Joplin (“Cheap Thrills“), Jimi Hendrix (“Are You Experienced?”), Sly and the Family Stone (“Stand!”), and Santana (“Abraxas”).
+Shockingly, the NRR has not inducted CSN&Y or Jefferson Airplane.
 Why not save time and induct the complete Woodstock recordings?
 Pretty historically significant if you ask me.